Hong Kong, China

 Down the grid of slippery beer-spilled streets, we followed the stream of mainly drunken partygoers as bar barkers and wait staff attempted to “catch” some business.
 We immersed, not in alcohol, but in the pulsating music and energy of the crowd, both customer and crew.
 Had I seen the movie then, I would’ve had a moment of sonder, the thought of a stranger’s individual life story, for the likes of Joy and Ethan that worked the bars.

-“Her job can’t hug her, but I can.”
-Bomb dropped and they they came out as f***k buddies to their friends.
+Bomb dropped and they came out as f***k buddies to their friends.
 The background to this legit romance for the new generation was a familiar monument – the Cenotaph at the Central District.
 We had no idea this was the famous huddle spot for thousands of Pinoy DHs every Sunday, their “day off.”
 For some of these homesick DHs, not only was the place a temporary stop in their life journey, some people were too.

 The weekday crowd when we walked through consisted of office workers and shoppers.
 DHs found respite from their daily toil in this place; I coiled in pain.
 I could barely walk with a busted knee on a cold February day.
 But I was on marching orders, so I pressed on.
 This small sacrifice was nowhere near what these DHs had to endure daily.

-One of those montage scenes triggered a throwback much further than when we walked the same stretch of beach in Repulse Bay.
-We totally missed during our visit the gigantic statue of Guanyin (Goddess of Mercy) in Tin Hau Temple that still looked the same in the movie as I saw it in 1983 – gasp, 35 years ago!
+One of those montage scenes triggered a throwback to my childhood.
+When Ki and I walked through the beach in Repulse Bay, we totally missed the gigantic statue of Guanyin (Goddess of Mercy) in Tin Hau Temple that still looked the same in the 2019 movie as I saw it in my 1983 visit – gasp, 35 years ago!

 Like Joy and Ethan, Ki and I were not totally left to our own devices in a foreign city.
 Whether tourist or OFW, Pinoys always had the penchant of meeting friends and kababayan abroad.